 - Speaking of clothes, I find baby CLOTHES to be a waste.
 Isley lived in sleep n plays.
 Clothes LOOK cute but back to the point above, they don’t function great.
 When you are changing your baby every 2 hours or they are spitting up all the time clothes just make the process that much harder.
 I promise people will think your baby is cute in pj’s too!

-Leave a comment below on your favorite baby products that I might have missed.
+Leave a comment below on your favorite baby must haves that I might have missed.